BenWeekes/agora-gstreamer/README.md

 ## Pipeline Configuration Properties

- appid -- sets agora app id
+ appid -- sets agora app id or token

  channel  -- sets agora channel id

- userid   -- sets agora user id (optional)
+ userid   -- sets agora userid to connect with (optional)

+ remoteuserid -- specifies a single userid to subscribe to (optional)

  audio -- boolean (true/false) to specify if pipeline is audio